Skip to content

 05R POLIS #Q Cat A to D No Preferred departure for Cat D Jets, or heavies.
 Shallower climb gradient.

-05R REKIS #Q Cat A to D Yes - >30° turn passing A005 Preferred departure for Props.
+05R REKIS #Q Cat A to D Yes - >30° turn passing A005 Preferred departure for Props South.
 May be given to jets provided they are comfortable with the 180kt limitation at VINOD.

 05R EMRAG #Q Cat A to D No Least preferred departure due to manual vectoring required.